 RudraChakrin/Llama-3.1-8B-Instruct-TTS-Phonetic-Denglish

-RudraChakrin/Llama-3.1-8B-Instruct-TTS-Phonetic-Denglish is an 8 billion parameter Llama 3.1-based instruction-tuned model developed by Sven Rein (RudraChakrin).
-This model functions as a highly specialized phonetic preprocessor for German Text-to-Speech (TTS) systems, specifically optimized for end-to-end architectures like Piper using the Thorsten-Voice.
-It excels at intelligently code-switching and phonetically transcribing English and "Denglish" terms within German text, ensuring smooth pronunciation for TTS engines.
-The model also handles context-based expansion of numbers, units, and abbreviations, making it ideal for improving the naturalness of German speech synthesis in mixed-language contexts.
+RudraChakrin/Llama-3.1-8B-Instruct-TTS-Phonetic-Denglish is an 8 billion parameter Llama 3.1 instruction-tuned model developed by Sven Rein (RudraChakrin).
+It functions as a specialized phonetic preprocessor for German Text-to-Speech (TTS) systems, particularly optimized for end-to-end architectures like Piper using the Thorsten-Voice.
+The model intelligently translates English and Denglish terms within German text into German phonetics, expands abbreviations and symbols contextually, and ensures standard German text remains unaltered.
+Its primary use case is to prevent pronunciation errors and improve clarity in German speech synthesis when encountering mixed-language content.

 Loading preview...